john-thuo1/deep_learning_diagnostic_tool/README.md

 # Model Performances
 To build the image diagnostic tool, 3 X-ray Image datasets were used : Tuberculosis Dataset with 2 classes (Normal and Tuberculosis) of 1400 images, BreastCancer Dataset containing 2 classes(benign and Malignant) with 647 images & Pneumonia Dataset containing 2 classes(pneumonia and normal) with 1270 images. <br />
 To construct the model, the concept of Transfer Learning was employed, utilizing the vgg19 convolutional neural network from imagenet. <br />
 Three distinct models were then developed using these datasets to address various inefficiencies.
-These include tackling issues such as inaccurate image classification caused by human errors, relieving overwhelmed doctors faced with a substantial influx of patients requiring X-ray image interpretations, mitigating the high costs associated with imaging and subsequent diagnoses, and ultimately reducing delays in delivering results due to the large number of patients involved.
+These include tackling issues such as inaccurate image classification caused by human errors, overwhelmed doctors faced with a substantial influx of patients requiring X-ray image interpretations, high costs associated with imaging and subsequent diagnose.<br />
 The results on the test data were as shown in the following Confusion matrix graphs and classification reports:  <br />

  1. ![image](https://github.com/john-thuo1/deep_learning_diagnostic_tool/assets/108690517/1157e87b-a4a6-4e63-a5d1-2ed0b17165c0) <br />